 Registration fees include a $25 non-refundable deposit

-Refunds less a $25 non-refundable deposit will be given for those cancelling 30 days or more before the start of camp.
+Refunds less a $25 cancellation fee will be given for those cancelling 30 days or more before the start of camp.
 No refunds nor exchanges will be given to those who withdraw less than 30 days prior to start date.

 Exchanges are permitted 30 days or more before the start of camp with no penalty.
 No refunds nor exchanges will be given to those who withdraw less than 30 days prior to start date

-Can I get my child on a waiting list if a class is full?
+Can I get my child on a waiting list if a program is full?